scholarsmate/omgdevelopment.org/README.md

 Product site for OmegaMatch and OmegaOMG with dark mode support and navigation.

 ## Overview
 OmgDevelopment.org is a modern web application built with Next.js and Tailwind CSS.
-It serves as the product site for OmegaMatch and OmegaOMG, providing information, navigation, and a responsive user experience with support for both light and dark themes.
+It serves as the product site for OmegaMatch, OmegaOMG, and OmegaOMG extenstion for VSCode providing information, navigation, and a responsive user experience with support for both light and dark themes.

 ## Features
 - **Next.js App Router**: Modern routing and data fetching.